gccloudone/aurora/content/en/architecture/introduction/azure.md

 weight: 10
 draft: false
 lang: "en"
+showToc: true
 date: 2025-01-01
 ---

 *Welcome!* In this guide, we’ll explore the **Aurora Platform** on Azure from four different views.
 Each view offers a perspective on how the system is structured.
 We’ll use simple language and analogies to make things clear.
 You should have a good understanding of Aurora’s cloud architecture.
 Let’s dive in!

+## Repositories that Power Aurora

+Before we dive into the views of Aurora’s architecture, it’s helpful to know where the platform's core code lives.
+Aurora is developed and delivered entirely as code — from infrastructure to platform components — and these efforts are organized across three GitHub Enterprise organizations:

+- **[`gccloudone`](https://github.com/gccloudone):** This is home to Aurora’s public-facing content, including documentation, diagrams, and our [Hugo-based website](https://aurora.gccloudone.ca).
+- **[`gccloudone-aurora`](https://github.com/gccloudone-aurora):** The main source of Aurora’s tooling — including Kubernetes manifests, controllers, policies, and other GitOps-configured components that define the platform.
+- **[`gccloudone-aurora-iac`](https://github.com/gccloudone-aurora-iac):** This organization contains all Infrastructure as Code used to deploy Aurora environments.
+Currently, it includes our full Terraform implementation for Azure.

+These repositories represent the foundation of Aurora — they encode how we build, secure, and scale the platform.
+Everything described in the views below is defined and managed through these open source assets.

 ## Single Cluster Instance View

 ![Single Cluster Instance View](/images/architecture/diagrams/single-cluster-instance-view.svg)

+### Overview

+This view zooms into a single Aurora Kubernetes cluster deployed on Azure.
+It highlights how workloads run within a secure, isolated Virtual Network (VNet), with tightly controlled entry and exit points.
+Network Security Groups (NSGs) enforce traffic policies — allowing only specific types of ingress (e.g., HTTPS) and egress (e.g., access to update services or private endpoints).
+Applications are accessed through a load balancer, while services like Key Vault or Blob Storage are reached via Private Endpoints within the Azure backbone — ensuring no traffic flows over the public internet.

+The use of multiple pools (system, gateway, user/general) ensures stronger isolation between user workloads and system components, ensuring that a compromise of a user workload (container escape, for example) would not be able to impact a system component, which likely has elevated permissions.

+Administrators connect to the cluster using a VPN or ExpressRoute, accessing a jumpbox that sits in the same VNet as the AKS node pool.
+From there, they can securely run kubectl commands.
+The Kubernetes API server, managed by Azure, is configured as private — reachable only from within the network and not exposed to the internet.

+To support cloud-native networking and secure routing, Aurora deploys internal route reflectors using BGP and Cilium, ensuring scalable and resilient communication between pods and networks.
+This view represents a single, secure Aurora cluster — the foundation for a broader multi-cloud platform strategy.

+### Breakdown

 **What this view represents:** This is a close-up look at one Aurora Kubernetes cluster running in Azure.
 Imagine zooming in on a single cluster – you’ll see how it’s set up in the cloud network, how it connects to users and admins, and how it reaches other services.
 It’s like looking at one “instance” of the platform in action.